zendframework/zf2-documentation/docs/languages/en/modules/zend.service.live-docx.rst

 This section of the manual offers a technical overview of how to upgrade from LiveDocx Free or LiveDocx Premium to LiveDocx Fully Licensed.

-All you have to do, is make a very small change to the code that runs with LiveDocx Free or LiveDocx Premium: Your instantiation and initialization of LiveDocx Free probably looks as follows:
+All you have to do, is make a very small change to the code that runs with LiveDocx Free or LiveDocx Premium.
+Your instantiation and initialization of LiveDocx Free probably looks as follows:

 .. code-block:: php